 What are hair removal and transplants?

 Hair removal and transplants are cosmetic medical procedures and are therefore ineligible for reimbursement with a consumer-directed healthcare account.
+In very limited circumstances, transplants for hair loss considered a deformity due to a medical condition could be eligilble with a Letter of Medical Necessity (LMN).
 Hair removal may be conducted through a variety of functions including electrolysis, waxing, sugaring, epilation, and threading.
 Electrolysis is a well-known permanent hair removal technique.

 What are hair transplants?